orxfun/orx-imp-vec/README.md

 ```

 #### C.2.b.
-Crates utlizing ImpVec
+Crates utlizing `ImpVec`

+* See here for an alternative, convenient and efficient implementation of the doubly-[LinkedList](https://crates.io/crates/orx-linked-list):

+    * All relations between elements are defined by thin `&` references avoiding wide smart pointers such as `Box` or `Rc`.
+This is useful in reducing the size of each linked list node.
+More importantly, it allows to avoid heap allocations for each element.
+    * All elements are stored in the underlying `PinnedVec` close to each other rather than in random memory locations; hence, improving cache locality.
-* [LinkedList](https://crates.io/crates/orx-linked-list): with the help of `ImpVec`, linked list is defined by only two `unsafe` method calls which are isolated only relevant to improve memory utilization.
+    * Linked list is defined by only two `unsafe` method calls which are used only in order to improve memory utilization.